Landscaping contractors in

 Permit Requirements

-City of Tallahassee requires permits for irrigation systems, tree removal of protected species, and commercial landscape projects over $5000.
-Leon County handles unincorporated areas with similar requirements.
+City of Tallahassee requires permits for irrigation work connecting to water supply, tree removal of protected species, and major grading/drainage alterations.
+Leon County permits required for work outside city limits.

 Inspection Schedule